While writing this GUIDE on “How to choose best barbell for home gym”, I dove too deep into finding out the best barbell in India.🧐

 👉 A more experienced lifter bounces the bar off the chest and uses the momentum of the bend, coming upward to help catapult the bar into the jerk position.
 Which helps the lifter carry the bar overhead more effortlessly.

 ▶️ Remember, the thinner the barbell is, the more whip it has.
+Like a 27MM deadlift bar.
 Choose the barbell with the thickest diameter (like Power bar) if you want LESS WHIP.

 The overall barbell strength is determined in 3 areas: